New Feature: Stacking Sticky Elements

 In this example, the item will be shown for four seconds of scroll, and then be removed, as seen in the screencast above.

-Let's start by selecting Element Wrapper to have a place to build out our Double Sticky.
-You'll see that the wrapper has now been inserted in the Double Sticky element, and has an option again for a Friendly Name:
+Let's start by selecting Element Wrapper to have a place to build out our Stacked Sticky.
+You'll see that the wrapper has now been inserted in the Stacked Sticky element, and has an option again for a Friendly Name:

 From the right side interface, you'll again see + ADD ELEMENT.
 Click that, and you'll be given the full list of elements that are available in your RebelMouse platform.
 For our example, we'll be using shared elements, but you can easily use any element that makes sense.